 For more information on Sant Jordi can be found in our Barcelona.de Sant Jordi special.

 The "Curcuit de Catalunya" is located about 20 km north of Barcelona next to the small community of Montmeló.
-The route is often used as a test track by the teams.
+The route often is used as a test track by the teams.
 The demanding circuit with lots of fast and slow corners offers the audience certainly an exciting race.
 On Barcelona.de you can buy tickets to racing events at the Circuit de Catalunya.

 One of the most important and biggest festival for electronic music in Europe.